noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc-gateways.md

 - hybrid network configurations
   - a Direct Connect
   - AWS Site to Site VPN connection

-- attachments (i.e. connection types)
+#### attachments (i.e. connection types)

+- remember the TG is the hub, and the attachments are the spokes
+  - the big deal with TG is that it enables connections to transit the hub into the spokes
-  - One or more VPCs
+- One or more VPC attachments
+- transit gateway
-  - compatible Software-Defined Wide Area Network (SD-WAN) appliance
+  - connect attachment: any compatible SD-WAN appliance
+    - removes S2S vpn between HUB VPC and TG
+    - dynamic routing (BGP) between SD-WAN and TG reduces routing complexity
+  - peering connection with another transit gateway
 - Direct Connect gateway
-  - peering connection with another transit gateway
-  - VPN connection to a transit gateway
+- S2S VPN connection to a transit gateway
 - MTU by connection type
   - 8,500 bytes for: VPC, direct connect, peering
   - 1,500 bytes for VPN connections.

+#### attachment association:

+- the route table used to route packets coming from an attachment
-- route table: can be be associated with many attachments, but an attachment can only be associated with a single route table
+- the route table can be be associated with many attachments, but an attachment can only be associated with a single route table
-  - default route table and can optionally have additional route tables.
+- default route table and custom route tables (up to 20 per TG)
+  - every new attachment is automatically associated with the TG's default route table
+  - on the other end, you need to go into the attachments VPC route table and add a target back to the TGs route table
 - dynamic and static routes that decide the next hop based on the destination IP address of the packet.

-  - target of these routes can be any transit gateway attachment.
+#### route propagation:

-- route propagation
+- the route table where the attachments routes are installed
-  - dynamic: A VPC, VPN connection, or Direct Connect gateway
+  - dynamic using BGP: VPC, S2S VPN connection, or Direct Connect gateway
   - static: VPC, peering
+- on the TG side: either static or dynamic route table entries
+- on the attachment side: only the VPC requires inserting static routes, all other permit dynamic routes using BGP
+- path selection behavior
+  - most specific route (longest prefix match)
+  - static route entries, including static S2S vpn routes
+  - BGP-propagated routes from Direct Connect gateway
+  - BGP-propagated routes from S2S VPN

 #### OSI Model